kvaster/iptv-proxy/README.md

 In this case you can setup two playlists in iptv proxy and they will be dynamically allocated to active tv.

+Also iptvproxy can combine different iptv providers.
+It will combine both - playlist and xmltv data (if available).

 ## Configuration

 ```yaml